Fluorite-Apps/Fluorite-Store/README.md

 ## Checking apps via virustotal - Work in Progress

-Next to each install button there's a virustotal check button to scan apps for malware, if theres any detections found it'll open the virustotal url in a browser.

-This does require [creating a free virustotal account prior](https://www.virustotal.com/gui/join-us) however, in order to get an [api key](https://www.virustotal.com/gui/my-apikey).
+Fluorite Store features a virustotal check button next to each install button to scan apps for malware.
+If any malware is detected, it will open the virustotal URL in a browser.
+To use this feature, users must first create a free virustotal account and obtain an [api key](https://www.virustotal.com/gui/my-apikey).

-Also note that virustotal limits to 4 checks per minute for free users.
+Note that virustotal limits free users to four checks per minute.

 ## Possible Features to be added
 - [ ] Chocolately integration
-- [ ] Scheduled, auto updates - (might not be possible to do via python)
+- [ ] Scheduled, auto updates
 - [ ] Possibly re-writing the search function to instead scrape https://scoop.sh/#/apps?s=0&d=1&o=true as it also contains unofficial repositories (more apps), would be a bit more complex to implement, however it'd include more apps. (if implemented, place warning beside apps that it comes from an unofficial repo)

 ## Screenshots